zivanfi/minmaxbinarysearch/README.md

 well.
 This property, however, is not true for shortened values.
-On the other hand, if the shortening is done consistently, it is very easy to achieve a looser condition that the list of `min_values` and the list of `max_values` remain sorted _separately_.
+On the other hand, if the shortening is done consistently, it is very easy to achieve a looser condition that the list of `min_values` and the list of `max_values` remain sorted _separately, irrespective to each other_.
 For example:

 Values     | `min_value` | `max_value`
 -----------|-------------|-------------